amithkoujalgi/spring-cloud-data-flow-with-kafka-binder-demo/README.md

 #### Instrument Generation Service

 - Microservice Type: `Data source`
-- Creates a random stock instrument object with the instrument's name.
+- Creates a random stock instrument object with the instrument's name at a frequency of 1 instrument every second.
 - Produces this stock instrument as a message to a topic on the message broker.

 #### Instrument Price Update Service